Venezuela’s dueling political movements each push elections

-CARACAS, Venezuela (AP) — Venezuela’s opposition-dominated congress says it will hold new elections as soon as possible within a year — once they finally oust embattled President Nicolas Maduro from power.
+CARACAS, Venezuela (AP) — Venezuela’s opposition-dominated congress on Tuesday said it will hold new elections as soon as possible within a year — once embattled President Nicolas Maduro is ousted from power.

-Meanwhile, Venezuela’s socialist party boss Diosdado Cabello is threatening to take over congress, the only government branch controlled by the opposition.
+Meanwhile, Venezuela’s socialist party boss, Diosdado Cabello, threatened to hold early legislative elections that could gut the congress, which is the only branch of government controlled by the opposition.
+He accused the opposition of taking orders from the United States.

-The congress on Tuesday extended a 30-day constitutional timeline, saying it’s critical to first fill other key branches, like the government-stacked elections commission.

-Cabello favors holding early legislative elections, which currently aren’t due for more than a year.
+“We won’t skip a beat,” Cabello said.
+“We have no doubt that the imperialism governs the Venezuelan right wing.”

 Most Read Nation & World Stories